cilium/cilium-service-mesh-beta/l7-traffic-management/README.md

 This feature is enabled using the `--enable-envoy-config` feature flag.

+**_Note: there is currently an [issue](https://github.com/cilium/cilium-service-mesh-beta/issues/9) with Envoy traffic not being subjected to datapath processing properly in direct datapath mode.
+The workaround is to run Cilium in tunnelling mode, by installing with `--datapath-mode=vxlan` as an option on `cilium install`_**

 This example sets up an Envoy listener which load balances requests between two backend services.

 ## Deploy test applications